jiddon/resume/jpi_cv.md

 :   **Senior Applied Fellow (Detector Operations)**\
     *CERN - Geneva, CH*

 - Coordinated operations for the ATLAS Pixel detector, ensuring maximum uptime and detector safety to support 24/7 LHC data acquisition.
 - Developed and maintained data acquisition software (C++ / Python) with continuous integration testing, enhancing system responsiveness.
 - Designed and implemented a software package to improve DAQ software flexibility, facilitating faster problem resolution by detector experts.
 - Management and training of 24/7 shift crew • On-call detector expert • Organisation of weekly meetings • Representation of the group in daily ATLAS meetings.
 - Held key positions: Pixel Run Coordinator (Oct 2023 - Present), Pixel Deputy Run Coordinator (Apr 2023 - Oct 2023).

 Oct 2017 - Jul 2022
 :   **Doctoral Researcher**\
     *University of Liverpool / CERN*

 - Construction, commissioning, and performance measurement of the ALICE Inner Tracking System Upgrade, the largest Monolithic Active Pixel Sensor (MAPS) tracking detector ever built.
 - Achieved a 98% yield in constructing and testing novel CMOS MAPS detector modules and staves in clean rooms at the University of Liverpool and Daresbury Laboratory.
 - Developed system testing software (Python) for the fully integrated tracking system at CERN, verifying the performance of 13 billion channels.
 - Conducted the first measurement of detection efficiency using 5 million cosmic muon tracks, confirming system capabilities.

 ## Education

 ---

 Oct 2017 - Jul 2022
-:   **PhD in Physics**\
+:   **PhD in Applied Physics**\
     *University of Liverpool / CERN*

     - Title: Construction, Commissioning and Performance Measurements of the Inner Tracking System Upgrade of ALICE at the LHC.\